Patricia's Canada Various Day Hikes

 too muddy.
 The wide trail (old one-lane

-the first 75 minutes (with some road
+grade for the first 3 miles (with some

-75 minutes.
-After rounding the last
+uneventful 75 minutes.
+After rounding

-bend (which puts you in the valley
+the last bend (which puts you in the

-behind Castle Mountain), the trail
+valley behind Castle Mountain), the

-narrows to regular trail width and
+trail narrows to regular trail width and

 continues through the trees.
 I had a